priscian/climeseries/README.md

 ## Description of the data set returned by 'get_climate_data()'.
 ?get_climate_data
 ```
-Note that `get_climate_data()` saves the current climatological data set, in the default directory, as three different file types: `.RData`, `.dput`, and `.csv`; the `.csv` file is the most portable type and can be imported into other data-management software such as Microsoft Excel for plotting or further processing.
+Note that `get_climate_data()` saves the current climatological data set, in the default directory, as two different file types: `.RData` and `.csv`; the `.csv` file is the most portable type and can be imported into other data-management software such as Microsoft Excel for plotting or further processing.

 ### Making plots
 *climeseries* has pair of functions, `plot_climate_data()` and `plot_models_and_climate_data()`, to simplify plotting climate time series.
 Some examples follow.